raul-dunca/flcd-assignment2/README.md

 # Assignment 2

-Implement the Symbol Table (ST) as a hash table, with the corresponding operations
+Implement the Symbol Table (ST) as a hash table, with the corresponding operations.